Telephone:020 7815 5723

 School/Division:Law and Social Sciences / Centre for Education and School Partnerships

 Martha Shaw is a Senior Lecturer in Education, with a particular specialism in the sociology of education, and religion and belief in education.
-Appointed in 2016, Martha previously held a research role at Goldsmiths, University of London, within the Faiths and Civil Society Unit.
-As such, she specialises in research on religion and belief in the public sphere.
-She written on the role and purpose of Religious Education and is completing a PhD in beliefs and values in education and the VID Specialized University, Oslo.
+Appointed in 2016, Martha previously held a research role at Goldsmiths, University of London, within the Faiths and Civil Society Unit, where she remains a doctoral fellow.
+She specialises in research on religion and belief in education and religious literacy.
+She has published on the role and purpose of Religious Education and is completing a PhD in Social Science at VID Specialized University, Oslo.

 Martha is a qualified teacher and, prior to her research career, headed a sociology department in a London secondary school.